I do think a garden should be seductive. The strength of any garden is its ability to take you away.

 — David L. Culp, in “3,000 Plants, and Then Some,” The New York Times.

-Unidentified garden in Pasadena, California, 1930, by Diggers Garden Club, via Archives of American Gardens, Smithsonian Institution.
+Unidentified garden in Pasadena, California, 1930, by Diggers Garden Club, via Archives of American Gardens, Garden Club of America, Smithsonian Institution Commons on flickr.

 Simple, elegant, and a little mysterious. . .